 - Intern In Michigan - a new website dedicated to helping students find internships in Michigan

 - Interested in interning internationally?

-- Within the U-M International Institute, there are a good number of Centers (they focus on different areas around the globe, for example: the Center for Japanese Studies).
-Contact any of the Centers for which you have interest and inquire about internship opportunities.
+- Within the U-M International Institute, there are 17 centers (they focus on different areas around the globe, for example: the Center for Japanese Studies).
+Contact any of the centers for which you have interest and inquire about internship opportunities.

 - The U-M International Center can recommend some formal international internship programs that come recommended.
 Call 734.647.2299 to set up an appointment.

 - LinkedIn is an online networking tool that helps you expand your professional network by gaining access to the professional contacts of your friends, family, and colleagues.

 - Making the Difference (Website for Federal Internships)